 The places where the words 'church of God' (or very close to it) occur in the New Testament do not refer to the 'official' name of a religious organization or denomination (Acts 20:28, 1Corinthians 10:32, 11:22, 1Timothy 3:5, 15 and those mentioned above).
 They also do not refer to a building where those who worship God meet.
 These references are to those who are converted believers.

-The Bible does not state that one can determine who is part of the "true church," meaning those who teach the same foundational truths as the early disciples by the name of a fellowship group, organization, or denomination.
+The Bible does not state that one can determine who is part of the "true church," meaning those who teach the same foundational truths as the early disciples, simply by the name of a fellowship group, organization, or denomination.
 In fact, attempts to label those who worship under the banner of a particular denomination or group as the entirety of true Christians on earth cannot be supported in Scripture and is foolishly self-delusional.

 The Apostle Paul refers to this mysterious book in his letter to the Philippians when he asks the fellowship in Philippi to assist women who have helped him preach the gospel.
 These faithful believers, he states, had their names written in this special spiritual book (Philippians 4:1 - 3).
 Those who are not converted and therefore not "true church" members are said to not have their names written in this book known only to God (Revelation 17:8, see also 20:12, 21:27).